MahouShoujoMivutilde/lsidups/README.md

 env CGO_ENABLED=0 go get -u -ldflags="-s -w" github.com/MahouShoujoMivutilde/lsidups
 ```

-(you don't actually need to install it exactly this way, it's just nice to have smaller statically linked binary)
+(you don't actually need to install it exactly this way, it's just nice to have smaller statically linked binary; and if that doesn't work for some reason - just drop the `-u` flag.)

 ## Options